priyang12/Sqlite-Viewer/README.md

-# Sqlite Editor
+# Sqlite Viewer

-A Web App (offline) for viewing the Sqlite databases and edit it.
-Run diffrent queries and edit the db and create a new DB which can be saved.
+A Web App (offline) for viewing the Sqlite databases.

 ## Tech Stack